harveybc/preprocessor/README.md

 ## Description

 Implements modular components for dataset preprocessing: a data-trimmer, a standardizer, a feature selector and a sliding window data generator.

+All modules are usable both from command line and from class methods.

 ## Installation